Updated 25 June 2020

 Thermodynamics has a concept called entropy, sometimes characterised as disorder.
 It is a fundamental law of thermodynamics that entropy never decreases but can only ever increase, which it does inexorably over time.
-Many physicists treat entropy as the inverse or opposite of information, on the grounds that it takes a lot more information to describe a highly disordered situation accurately, but a very ordered and regular setup can be described very simply.
-For example the size of a black hole, as measured by the area of its event horizon, is a measure of the entropy that the hole has swallowed.
+Many physicists treat entropy as the inverse or opposite of information, on the grounds that a high-entropy state is in equilibrium and therfore contains no novel information.
+For example the size of a black hole, as given by the area of its event horizon, is a measure of both the entropy and the information that the hole has swallowed.
 The entropy of the universe has vastly increased since the Big Bang and therefore the information it carries must have decreased.

 Quantum theory also has a concept of information.
 The properties of any given quantum naturally carry information, and information is transmitted when a quantum travels from one place to another.
 Shannon's law describes how much information can be carried by say a beam of light.
 When two quanta interact, the information may be radically transformed but it is never destroyed.
-Since quantum mechanics is time-symmetric, information can never be destroyed either.
+Since quantum mechanics is time-symmetric, information can never be created either.
 Therefore, throughout any sequence of quantum interactions, the total amount of information in the system must remain constant.
 The amount of information in the universe must therefore have remained constant since the Big Bang.

 There is a glaring contradiction between these two pictures.
 Is the amount of information in the universe ever-increasing, or is it constant and unchanging?
 The processes described by thermodynamics are classical processes, but in practice such a process is an aggregate sum of untold numbers of individual quantum events.
 Consider now some such event where entropy increases, such as dropping a glass on the floor where it shatters into dozens of pieces.
-According to thermodynamic theory, since its entropy has increased then the total information about all those pieces will have increased too.
-But according to quantum theory each and every minuscule part of that shattering process conserved information, so the total amount of information can not have changed either.
+According to quantum theory each and every minuscule part of that shattering process conserved information, so the total amount of information can not have changed either.
+But according to thermodynamic theory, since its entropy has increased then the total information to be gained from all those pieces will have decreased too.
+A watered-down version of the theory describes entropy as the "capacity to hold" information, so that although a shattered glass can hold more information than a whole one, it does not have to.
+But that grossly breaks the mathematical relationships between the area of an event horizon, its entropy and its information content.
+Why should a black hole stuff itself chock full of information when a broken glass does not have to?